ionic-jp/capacitor-site/pages/docs/v3/plugins/tutorial/android-implementation.md

 > **Note:** Ensure that you have the **Auto-rotate** device setting set to **on** before testing the plugin out; otherwise, it won’t function.

-Congratulations, you’ve built a Capacitor plugin that works for web, iOS, and Android! 👏 👏 👏
+Congratulations, you’ve built a Capacitor プラグイン that works for web, iOS, and Android! 👏 👏 👏

 As it stands, the `ScreenOrientation` plugin is a local plugin; only this application can use it.
 And that’s OK!
 Many times you’ll only want a plugin used only within a particular app.
 However, if you would like to reuse a plugin in multiple apps, we’ll see how to do that in the final step: packaging the plugin.